Hdoc1509/hrc/packages/button/README.md

 ## API

-See documentation below for reference to all of the props available for the button components:
+See documentation below for reference to all of the props, classes and CSS variables (custom properties) available for the following components:

 - [`<Button />`](docs/Button.md)
 - [`<ButtonIcon />`](docs/ButtonIcon.md)